tanguyl/numerl/readme.md

 # BLAS

-BLAS are highly optimized functions written to compute operations between matrices and vectors.
-In numerl, vectors are simply matrices with at least a dimension of size 1:
+BLAS are stardart, highly optimized functions written to compute operations between matrices and vectors.
+In numerl, vectors are simply matrices with at least one dimension of size 1:

     > X = numerl:matrix([[1.0, 2.0]]).
     > Y = numerl:matrix([[3], [4]]).